The alternatives search -- Replace, Refine, Reduce

 1. Searching for information on your proposed IACUC protocol.
 The Cornell IACUC requires that you search at least two databases.

-2. Using the results to inform a brief narrative (250 words or less) in your protocol on:
+2. Use the results to inform a brief narrative (250 words or less) in your protocol addressing:

 • Replace - replacement of animal experiments with alternatives